Keeping fit in your 50s

 Struggling to do these day-to-day activities could foster a loss of independence, and affect self-esteem.

 Schwartz concludes: “People might say, ‘I’m too old to go to the gym’, but you’re not!
 It might require effort, but the benefits can be enormous.”

 Check out WW member Flora’s story: she used to hate exercise, and is now regularly taking part in (and loving!) our live workouts in the Healthy Body Healthy Mind Connect group.

-Fact: your body changes as you get older.
+The fact is, your body changes as you get older.
 Embrace it and focus on aging healthfully!
-Check out our Over 50 and fabulous hub for workout inspiration.

 1. Aerobic exercise can help with mental health (mood), fatigue, no evidence that it helps with hot flashes & night sweats.
 Daley AJ. et al. Exercise to reduce vasomotor and other menopausal symptoms: a review.
 Maturitas 2009;63(3): 176-180.